Food & Water

 When heading out into the woods laden with seven days plus worth of food, your pack is going to be heavy no matter how low your base weight may be.
 Take solace in the fact that with each passing day, as food is consumed and fuel is burned, your pack will become progressively lighter.
 By the end of your hike you will be positively skipping along!
 Tip: Eat the heaviest, most moisture-laden items (eg. fruit & vegetables) during the first couple of days of your walk.

-Before setting out on a hike, always know where your water will be coming from.
-Sources of information include maps, trekking notes, the internet and most importantly, up-to-date information from local sources.
+1. Do your Homework - Before setting out on a hike, always know where your water will be coming from.
 Knowing the location, current status and quality of your water sources allows you to plan in advance, thereby minimizing the need to carry large quantities of extra water for insurance purposes.

-If you are hiking in terrain where opportunities to fill your bottles are few and far between, drink at least one litre of water before leaving each source.
+3. ‘Camel Up’ - If you are hiking in terrain where opportunities to fill your bottles are few and far between, drink at least one litre of water before leaving each source.
+By doing so you will not need to carry as much to the next refill point, which in turn translates to less weight on your back and more spring in your step.

-In hot, largely shadeless conditions where water sources are scarce, do the bulk of your hiking whilst temperatures are cooler (ie. early morning, late afternoon and early evening).
+4. Timing - In hot, largely shadeless conditions where water sources are scarce, do the bulk of your hiking whilst temperatures are cooler (i.e. early morning, late afternoon and early evening).
 By following such a strategy, it is possible to make do with less water because you are resting rather than exerting during the hottest part of the day.